- Instructions for Form 1099-MISC - Introductory Material

 A payment to an informer as an award, fee, or reward for information about criminal activity does not have to be reported if the payment is made by a federal, state, or local government agency, or by a nonprofit organization exempt from tax under section 501(c)(3) that makes the payment to further the charitable purpose of lessening the burdens of government.
 For more information, see Regulations section 1.6041-3(l).

 Do not use Form 1099-MISC to report scholarship or fellowship grants.
 Scholarship or fellowship grants that are taxable to the recipient because they are paid for teaching, research, or other services as a condition for receiving the grant are considered wages and must be reported on Form W-2.
-Other taxable scholarship or fellowship payments (to a degree or nondegree candidate) do not have to be reported by you to the IRS on any form.
+Other taxable scholarship or fellowship payments (to a degree or nondegree candidate) do not have to be reported to the IRS on any form, unless section 6050S requires reporting of such amounts by an educational institution on Form 1098-T, Tuition Statement.
 See section 117(b)–(d) and Regulations section 1.6041-3(n) for more information.

 Certain Medicaid waiver payments may be excludable from income as difficulty-of-care payments.
-For more information, see Notice 2014-7, available at www.irs.gov/irb/2014-4_IRB/ar06.html, and Medicaid waiver payments frequently asked questions (FAQs), available at www.irs.gov/Individuals/Certain-Medicaid-Payments-May-Be-Excludable-From-Income.
+For more information, see Notice 2014-7, available at IRS.gov/irb/2014-4_IRB/ar06.html, and Medicaid waiver payments frequently asked questions (FAQs), available at IRS.gov/Individuals/Certain-Medicaid-Payments-May-Be-Excludable-From-Income.

 A canceled debt is not reportable on Form 1099-MISC.
-Canceled debts must be reported on Form 1099-C, Cancellation of Debt, by financial institutions, credit unions, federal government agencies, certain agencies connected with the federal government, and an organization where the lending of money (such as finance and credit card companies) is a significant trade or business.
-See the Instructions for Forms 1099-A and 1099-C.
+Canceled debts reportable under section 6050P must be reported on Form 1099-C. See the Instructions for Forms 1099-A and 1099-C.

 Reportable payments to corporations.